GINTRIP: Interpretable Temporal Graph Regression using Information bottleneck and Prototype-based method: Introduction

 In this study, we tackle the aforementioned challenges by presenting the GINTRIP framework.
 Our framework offers temporal graph prediction and interpretability as a self-explainable model.
 To the best of our knowledge, we are the first to propose this setting.
-In summary, our contributions are as follows: \begin{itemize} \item We are the first model to perform interpretable temporal graph regression based on the prototype notion \item we provide pseudo-labels to facilitate interpretability \item Our framework derives tractable MI bounds for the temporal graph regression problem. \item Our model is extensively evaluated on real-world traffic datasets, for which it outperforms the state-of-the-art. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We are the first model to perform interpretable temporal graph regression based on the prototype notion. \item We provide pseudo-labels to facilitate interpretability. \item Our framework derives tractable mutual information (MI) bounds for the temporal graph regression problems. \item Our model is extensively evaluated on real-world traffic and crime datasets, for which it outperforms the state-of-the-art. \end{itemize}